Published on

 Ways to Disable Android Auto

-There are several ways to turn off Android Auto, but not all of them will work on every mobile phone.
-Let’s first go over how to disable the software without removing it from the Android OS.
+There are several ways to turn off Android Auto, but not all of them will work on every mobile phone, including Samsung devices.
+Let's first go over how to disable the software without removing it from the Android OS.

 Android Auto Uninstall option